ConnectionMaster/web.eyeo.com/pages/jobs/android-developer.md

 - In-depth experience with Android development
 - Very good knowledge of Java (and its limitations on embedded devices)
-- Excellent English communication skills
+- Good communication skills in English
 - Ability to work and learn independently

 **Nice-to-have**